miharajster/miharajster/README.md

 My basic stack is built with: 🍄 Lion's Mane, 🌿 Ginkgo, 🧪 Vitamin D3 and B12.
 It really helps with clarity and memory.

+### 💩 Things that I disslike
+- Wordpress
+- Joomla
+- Have I mention Wordpress?

 ### 📫 You can reach me at:
 [✉ rajstermiha@gmail.com](mailto:rajstermiha@gmail.com)